Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 I firmly believe that the best filler is one that nobody notices.
 My goal is not for people to look at you and think "she had fillers."
 My goal is for them to look and think "she looks great."
 The difference is subtle, but fundamental.

 For this reason, I work with conservative volumes and prefer to divide the treatment into sessions when necessary.
 It is always easier to add product in a touch-up session than to deal with excess.
-This gradual approach ensures that the result evolves harmoniously, respecting the natural proportions of your face.
+This gradual approach ensures that the result evolves naturally, respecting the natural proportions of your face.

 The plastic surgeon's perspective